syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Hyperlinks/Add-file-hyperlink-to-picture).

 N> The above link makes use of the absolute path of the file for navigation.
 So, moving the files to another machine or location may lead to file not found error in PowerPoint reader applications.